dlvhdr/presentations/cli-apps/presentation.md

 # The Reinassance of the Command Line

-## Writing a Roulette
+## Why Go  ?

-Now, to use Charm's libs we need some Go knowledge.
+Now, to use Charm's libs we need some **Go knowledge**.
 Why Go for CLI apps?
-* Modern language with garbage collection, `goroutines`, `channels`, ...
+* ⚙️ Compiles into a single binary - trivial installation
-* Compiles into a single binary - trivial installation
+* ⚡️ Fast to run - important for CLI apps
-* Fast to run - important for CLI apps
+* 🖥  Works across platforms with a consistent style
-* Works across platforms with a consistent style
+* 💪 Strong development community (`charm`, `cobra`, `viper`...)
-* Strong development community (`charm`, `cobra`, `viper`...)
+* 🔧 Builtin tooling: linter, formatter, package manager - all consistent
-* Builtin tooling: linter, formatter, package manager - all consistent
+* 🚀 Modern language with garbage collection, `goroutines`, `channels`, ...

 ```bash
 tmux neww -n "Learning Go" "curl cheat.sh/go/:learn | less -r"